-Amendment 20A (SAFMC 2012) revised the wreckfish individual transferable quota (ITQ) program with the following actions:
+Amendment 20A (SAFMC 2012) revised the Wreckfish ITQ program with the following actions:

 - 1. Define and revert inactive wreckfish shares.
-Inactive shares were defined as shares belonging to any ITQ shareholder who had not reported wreckfish landings between April 16, 2006, and January 14, 2011, and reverted inactive shares for redistribution among active shareholders. - 2.
-Redistribute reverted quota shares to remaining shareholders.
-This was based on landings history using total wreckfish landings from April 16, 2006, through January 14, 2011. - 3.
+Inactive shares were defined as shares belonging to any ITQ shareholder who had not reported wreckfish landings between April 16, 2006 and January 14, 2011.
+Inactive shares were eligible for redistribution among active shareholders. - 2.
+Redistribute reverted quota shares to remaining shareholders using total wreckfish landings from April 16, 2006, through January 14, 2011. - 3.
 Establish a share cap of 49% of the total shares of wreckfish quota a single entity may own, and - 4.
 Establish an appeals process for redistribution of reverted wreckfish quota shares.
 Five percent of the wreckfish shares for fishing year 2012/2013 were set aside to resolve appeals for a period of 90-days starting on the effective date of the final rule, October 26, 2012 (77 FR 59129).

-The goals and objectives of Amendment 20A (SAFMC 2012) were to help achieve OY from the wreckfish commercial sector in accordance with the Magnuson-Stevens Act.

-Given that the program has been in place for more than two decades, but was also modified in 2012 (Amendment 20A; SAFMC 2012), the Council should use this review to evaluate:
+The goal of Amendment 20A was to help achieve OY from the wreckfish commercial sector in accordance with the Magnuson-Stevens Act.
+Given that the program has been in place for more than two decades, but was also significantly modified in 2012 (Amendment 20A), the Council should use this review to evaluate:

-- 1. whether the goals of the program have been met or if further progress is needed toward achieving the goals, and - 2. should the goals be modified to address changes in the fishery that have come about as a result of the ITQ program.
+- 1. whether the goals and objectives of the program have been met or if further progress is needed toward achieving the goals, and - 2. should the goals and objectives be modified to address changes in the fishery that have come about as a result of the ITQ program.